anistor09/RestaurantManagerApp_Internship/README.md

 On every page where we can find a `Description` field, we can also input the decription by pressing on the `Write with AI` button which will make a request to ChatGPT in order to retrieve a AI generated description of a preset length, using the name of the item/category/subcategory/menu/restaurant.

-The prompt that we use has the follwoing format `Please give me a description of around ${data.length} characters for an ${data.target} named ${data.itemName}, which is part of a restaurant menu.
-Please make sure each sentence is coherent and is finished.` where data.length is the desired length of the description, data.target is the type for which we want a description(i.e. item/category/subcategory/menu/restaurant) and data.itemName is the name of the target(i.e. sweets, french fries).
+The prompt that we use has the follwoing format `Please give me a description of around ${data.length} characters for a ${data.target} named ${data.itemName}, which is part of a restaurant menu.
+Please make sure each sentence is coherent and is finished.` where data.length is the desired length of the description, data.target is the type for which we want a description(e.g. item/category/subcategory/menu/restaurant) and data.itemName is the name of the target(e.g. Pizza restaurant, sweets, french fries).

 The request is made to `gpt-3.5-turbo` and it uses `"temperature": 1.0` as a parameter for the request in order to have diverse(high randomization) responses for our requests.
-The price for the requests made to `https://api.openai.com/v1/chat/completions`, using the `Davinci model`(most powerful), is `$0.0200 / 1K tokens`, which is supported by our client, who provides us with private token.
+The price for the requests made to `https://api.openai.com/v1/chat/completions`, is `$0.02 / 1K tokens`, which is supported by our client, who provides us with a private token.
 If the server experiences an unexpected overload, the user will be provided with a response advising them to retry after a short wait.

 - **Pop-ups**:
 - `NameNeededPopUp`: This pop-up prevents sending an AI genearated request without having a name for the desired Item/Subcategory/ Category/Menu/Restaurant.